Aerobic, or cardiovascular exercise prescription is dependent

 that individuals beginning an exercise program should perform

 aerobic exercise 3 days per week on non-consecutive days.
 Severely

-deconditioned individual may need to perform multiple sessions
+deconditioned individuals may need to perform multiple sessions

 of short duration (~10 minutes) (ACSM 1995).
 Individuals just

 beginning weight-bearing exercise (eg: jogging, aerobic dance,

 etc.) may be advised to wait 48 hours between bouts to prevent